Primary Advisor/Dissertation Chair

 Curriculum, Multicultural Education, Social Justice, Teachers/ Teaching

 Deiman, Bryan K., "American Indian Ethnic Studies: A Culturally And Linguistically Responsive Approach To Teaching An American Indian Ethnic Studies Unit" (2017).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4395.